- Main principle

 Shine Bright Like a Diamond

-The latest development of Incoatec’s X-ray tube factory is a new microfocus sealed tube with a unique anode technology, the diamond hybrid anode, using an industrial diamond substrate as a heat sink.
+The latest development of Incoatec’s X-ray tube factory is a new microfocus sealed tube with a unique anode technology, the diamond hybrid anode, using a diamond substrate as a heat sink.
 The IµS DIAMOND combines this new anode technology with the latest generation of Montel multilayer optics to form the most intense microfocus X-ray sealed tube source for in-house diffraction applications.
 It is now available for Cu, Mo and Ag radiation.

 The IμS DIAMOND is fully integrated into the Bruker AXS single and dual source D8 QUEST and D8 VENTURE solutions.
 It establishes a new class of X-ray sources, combining an intensity output comparable to the intensity of a modern low power microfocus rotating anode with all the comfort and lifetime of a standard microfocus sealed tube source.